Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 154.  ### Question154
-Bugs discovered out of Sprint should be
+Bugs discovered out of Sprint should be:

-- [ ] Investigated and fixed immediately by the Developers
+- [ ] Investigated and fixed immediately by the Developers.
-- [x] Reviewed with the Product Owner and added to the Product Backlog
+- [x] Reviewed with the Product Owner and added to the Product Backlog.

 _[⬆ Back to Top](#table-of-contents)_